Bratah123/TheOrangeOnion/README.md

 1. `git clone` the repository
 2. Traverse to the project root directory
 3. Run command: `python3 -m venv venv` to create a virtual env for this project
-4. Run command: `venv/bin/pip3 install -r requirements.txt`
+4. Run command: `source venv/bin/activate`

 ## Run the Server
 1. Run the following command from the project root directory: